Lesson 37Parts of Speech - Adjectives

-In comparison of adjectives, one-syllable adjectives and some two-syllable adjectives (especially those ending in y or le) form the comparative with er and the superlative with est. Examples: new, newer, newest; jolly, jollier, jolliest.
+one-syllable adjectives and some two-syllable adjectives (especially those ending in y or le) form the comparativecompares two things or persons with er and the superlativecompares more than two things or persons with est.

 Instructions: Write the correct comparative and superlative forms for the following adjectives.